 Timing Considerations

-- Submit your letter during a quiet work period
+- Try to submit your letter during a calm or quiet work period, not when everyone is super busy

 Quality Check

-- Read your letter aloud to catch awkward phrasing
+- Read your letter out loud to yourself so you can hear any weird or awkward phrasing

 Format Guidelines